Đề ôn thi Đề thi vào lớp 10 Tây Ninh môn Tiếng Anh - Mã đề TNI-85

 My daughter was delivering her graduation speech.
 I was feeling incredibly proud at that time.

-1. While my daughter was delivering her graduation speech, I was feeling incredibly proud.
+1. When my daughter was delivering her graduation speech, I was feeling incredibly proud.

-3. While my daughter delivered her graduation speech, I was feeling incredibly proud.
+3. While my daughter was delivering her graduation speech, I was feeling incredibly proud.

 Question 28